peterlacko/gooddata-ui/docs/ht_use_react_components_in_angular_2.x.md

 id: ht_use_react_component_in_angular_2.x
 ---

-To be able to use the GoodData [React components](react_components.md) in your Angular 2+ environment, wrap each component into an Angular component, and then render the React component using `ReactDom.render` inside.
+To be able to use the GoodData.UI Visual Components in your Angular 2+ environment, wrap each component into an Angular component, and then render the React component using `ReactDom.render` inside.

 ## 1. Install dependencies
 <!--